Brad-Hammond/Happy-Hounds/README.md

 - For all images used, credits to [Pexels](https://www.pexels.com/)
 - For the animated background, credits to [Devdevout](https://devdevout.com/css/css-animated-backgrounds)
 - For both the videos, credits to [Youtube](https://www.youtube.com/)
-- For the harness, credits to [Hunter](https://www.hunterpetuk.co.uk/)
+- For the dog-harness, credits to [Hunter](https://www.hunterpetuk.co.uk/)
 - For the dog-lead, credits to [Flexi-Leads](https://www.flexi-leads.co.uk/)
-- For the dog-bags, credit to [Zooplus](https://www.zooplus.co.uk/)
+- For the dog waste bags, credit to [Zooplus](https://www.zooplus.co.uk/)
+- For helping push me towards my goal, credit to my mentor Daniel